 When your order is filled (either partially or fully), you’ll see your investments (if you’re buying) or money (if you’re selling) appear in your Sharesies account.
 You’ll also be able to see a contract note that gives you all the info you need to know about your order and the trade that took place.
 In many cases, this will happen as soon as you place your order!

-Step 4 (again!): Your order goes to the NZX Clearing House 💸
+Step 4 (behind the scenes 👀): Your trade goes to the NZX Clearing House 💸

-Your order’s completed and your Portfolio is updated.
+Your order’s completed, a contract is generated to exchange money for shares and your Portfolio is updated.
 Awesome!

 Don’t worry though—this is only a behind the scenes process!
 It’s how your money and investments are kept safe.